Yoast/developer/docs/features/indexables/functional-specification.md

 ### What's an indexable?
 An _indexable_ is any resource that can (theoretically) be _indexed_ by a search engine, against a given URL.
 That includes many content types beyond just 'pages' - like categories, author archives, paginated states of date archives, media files, and more.

-It _excludes_ any resource which does not have a public URL, as well as resources which return errors.
+We intentionally _exclude_ any non-public pages, as well as pages which return errors.

 ## Yoast SEO's Indexables table(s) in WordPress
 Yoast SEO creates and manages indexables in WordPress with a dedicated database table.
 This stores all of the information we might need from an SEO perspective, about every indexable we know about.
 That means that when we want to query a given page to determine what the SEO metadata should be, we can do so extremely efficiently.